coff33ninja/linkwarden_enhancer/README.md

 A comprehensive, AI-powered bookmark management system that transforms your Linkwarden bookmarks into an intelligent, continuously learning organization tool.
 Built with enterprise-grade safety systems, advanced machine learning capabilities, multi-source import functionality, and adaptive intelligence that evolves with your browsing patterns.

+## ⚠️ **Important Disclaimer**

+**This project has NO AFFILIATION with the official Linkwarden team or project.** The name "Linkwarden Enhancer" was chosen temporarily out of spite to get AI tagging functionality working, and will be changed to something else in the future.

+**If you like Linkwarden, please support the official project:** https://github.com/linkwarden/linkwarden

+This is an independent, standalone bookmark management tool that happens to support Linkwarden import/export formats among many others.
+We respect and appreciate the work done by the official Linkwarden team.

 ## 📖 **Documentation**

 For detailed documentation on all modules, classes, and functions, please see the `docs` directory.